Lotto America FAQs

 In most US states, lotteries require you to go public with a big win.
 Of the Lotto America states, only Delaware, Kansas and North Dakota allow lottery winners to remain anonymous.
 However, in some other states, you may be able to claim through a blind trust, but you should seek expert advice on this before coming forward with your winning ticket.↑ To top

-The next Lotto America drawing will take place on Sat March 24th.↑ To top
+The next drawing will take place on Wednesday, June 20th 2018.↑ To top